 If you want to work on a project (art or otherwise) or find people to work on yours, hop on the Spark system and find people looking to connect and collaborate across all fields of endeavor.

-The Voices of Burning Man
+Burning Man Journal

 The Burning Man Facebook Page is a great place for Burners to connect with each other and share their thoughts, ideas, photos, videos, local events, and more.

 Burning Man maintains a Twitter Account @burningman that feeds out information about Burning Man and our culture throughout the year.
 It’s pretty low-traffic, so don’t worry, it won’t blow out your Twitter feed.
-We also maintain @blackrockcity, which focuses on activities and announcements concerning the Burning Man event itself.
-It stays pretty quiet over the course of the year, and picks up prior to, during, and after the event.

 If you enjoy connecting with folks through online bulletin board systems, check out the Burning Man ePlaya.
 The ePlaya community is a group of dedicated Burners who’ve been communicating in that space for years now, so it’s a good idea to poke around and get the lay of the land before jumping in.